 Sports Science Workshop-in association with Vald Performance

-DY Patil University being a big promoter of sport, especially for a younger demographic, is consistent in launching various seminars, sporting events and workshops related to sports, athletics and sports medicine.
+DY Patil University being a big promoter of sports, especially for a younger demographic, is consistent in launching various seminars, sporting events and workshops related to sports, athletics and sports medicine.
 One such endeavour was the Open Sports Science Workshop that took place at the Sports Hospital auditorium on 28th March 2019.

 DY Patil University partnered with Vald Performance, a company that specializes in creating ultra-modern systems for screening, monitoring, rehabilitating and training athletes.
 Given their state-of-the-art products and their elite clientele, they’re a company driven by innovation and a team of expert international sports scientists, researchers, developers, engineers etc. This sports science workshop was mainly targeted at Sports Medicine students and Physiotherapy students of DY Patil University with an intent to help them understand the subtleties of various parameters influencing the performance of an athlete; injuries, exercising to recuperate from injuries, rehabilitation and various other factors.